numediart/numediart.github.io/README.md

-## Welcome to NUMEDIART GitHub Pages
+## Welcome to NUMEDIART Tools and Datasets Pages

 This page points to some of the software tools and datasets developed as part of our research and maintained by researchers of the [NUMEDIART](http://www.numediart.org) Institute for Creative Technology of UMONS, following the Open Access Policy of UMONS.
 All our open source projects are made available from our github repository and all our open datasets are made available from Zenodo.